Enterprise-CMCS/macpro-mdct-qmr/README.md

    ```
 1. Install [Node](https://nodejs.org/en/download/)
 1. Install [Node Version Manager (NVM)](https://github.com/nvm-sh/nvm#installing-and-updating)
-   - A specific version of Node is enforced and specified in the file `.nvmrc`.
+   - A specific version of Node is enforced and specified in the `.nvmrc` file.
 This version matches the Lambda runtime.
 1. Install the correct version of Node
    ```bash
    # nvm commands will default to Node version defined in .nvmrc